 Modern and Vintage modes both offer different processing options.
 Listen to the same track mastered in both Modern and Vintage modes below.
 Hear how much warmer and fuller the Vintage one is—especially compared to the bass guitar and kick drum in the thinner, more transparent modern version.

-Master Assistant is a versatile tool in Ozone 9, it listens to your audio and settles on parameters to give you a great starting point.
+Master Assistant is a versatile tool in Ozone, it listens to your audio and settles on parameters to give you a great starting point.
 The new Vintage mode provides even more starting options, employing the Vintage EQ, Vintage Compressor, and Vintage Limiter to help get a warm, analog-style master.
-Learn more about what else is new in Ozone 9.
+Learn more about your options for accessing Ozone—plus discover what members can access through Ozone Pro.